-If your family member experienced mistreatment at the hands of their caregiver, you can rest assured that the Miami nursing home abuse lawyers at the Law Firm of Anidjar & Levine will fight for justice for your loved one.
+If your family member experienced mistreatment at the hands of their caregiver, you can rest assured that the Miami nursing home abuse lawyers at the Law Offices of Anidjar & Levine will fight for justice for your loved one.
 Call 800-747-3733 today for a free case evaluation.
 Let us make sure you and your family are fairly compensated.

 We must gather evidence that demonstrates the defendant abused your loved one.
 That evidence needs to clearly demonstrate that the defendant perpetrated some form of abuse, your loved one was the victim, and the abuse caused injuries and other damages.

 But nursing home abuse and neglect comes in many forms.
 Some of the most common forms include:

 - Physical abuse: Employees who slap, kick, or otherwise physically assault a resident may be liable for the resident’s injuries.
 Residents that have bruises, broken bones, and other unexplained injuries may be victims of physical abuse.

 - Mental abuse: In some cases, nursing home employees make inappropriate comments or threats towards residents, ignore their requests, or otherwise make them fearful or anxious.
 Emotional or mental abuse can be just as devastating as physical abuse, but is harder to prove.
 We may rely on video surveillance, witness testimony, and psychological reports to prove your case.